 3. Collect Accurate Employee Information

-Ensure that employees complete all necessary forms accurately, including W-4 forms for federal income tax withholding and state tax forms.
+make sure employees complete all necessary forms accurately, including W-4 forms for federal income tax withholding and state tax forms.
 Verify the information provided and update it as needed, especially when employees experience life changes such as marriage, divorce, or the birth of a child.
-Incorrect information can lead to inaccurate tax withholding and potential penalties.
+Incorrect information can lead to inaccurate tax withholding and potential penalties No workaround needed..

 4. Stay Up-to-Date on Tax Laws